racingmars/go3270/README.md

 With the new codepage detection support, you shouldn't typically rely on the default codepage: you should always pass the `DevInfo.Codepage()` value to the `ShowScreenOpts()` function or as the last optional argument to the `HandleScreen()` or `HandleScreenAlt()` functions.
 The global default should only be a fallback if the client code page isn't detected correctly.

 Additionally, most characters from the "graphic escape" code page 310 are supported in all of the go3270-provided codepage implementations.
 Correct display on the client will depend on its support of graphic escape and correct characters being available in its font.
+The `DevInfo.SupportsGE()` function returns a boolean indicating that the client supports the graphic escape alternate code page.
 Use the corresponding Unicode characters in your Go UTF-8 strings and they will be sent as the EBCDIC two-byte sequence of 0x08 followed by the position in code page 310.
 GE sequences are also processed on incoming field values.

 3270 information
 ----------------